Liquid369/dogecash-1/doc/translation_process.md

 ### Helping to translate (using Transifex)
 Transifex is setup to monitor the GitHub repo for updates, and when code containing new translations is found, Transifex will process any changes.
 It may take several hours after a pull-request has been merged, to appear in the Transifex web interface.

-Multiple language support is critical in assisting DogeCash's global adoption, and growth.
-One of DogeCash's greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.
+Multiple language support is critical in assisting DOGEC's global adoption, and growth.
+One of DOGEC's greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.

-See the [Transifex DogeCash project](https://www.transifex.com/dogecash-project/dogecash-project-translations/) to assist in translations.
+See the [Transifex DogeCash project](https://www.transifex.com/DogeCash/DogeCash-project-translations/) to assist in translations.

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format: